Warming and Cooling Centers

 - Remember to check on the elderly / home-bound

-- When using alternative heat from a fireplace, stove heater, etc., ensure proper ventilation.
+- When using an alternative heat source from a fireplace, stove heater, etc., ensure proper ventilation

-- When outside, dress in layers, and avoid overexertion.
+- When outside, dress in several lighter layers, and avoid overheating

-- Carry a winter storm survival kit, which should contain a blankets / sleeping bag, flashlight (with extra batteries), first aid kit, knife, high calorie, nonperishable foods, extra clothing to keep dry, large empty can and plastic cover with tissues and paper towels for sanitary purposes, smaller can and waterproof matches to melt snow for drinking water, sack of sand or cat litter, shovel, windshield scraper and brush, tool kit, tow rope, booster cables, water container, compass and road map.
+- Carry a winter storm survival kit, which should contain a blankets/sleeping bag, flashlight (with extra batteries), first aid kit, knife, high calorie, hydrated nonperishable foods, extra clothing, large empty can and plastic cover with tissues and paper towels for sanitary purposes, smaller can and waterproof matches to melt snow for drinking water, sack of sand or cat litter, shovel, windshield scraper and brush, tool kit, tow rope, jumper cables, water container, compass and road map.